-When port MTU size is smaller than the local originatingLISNPBufferSize of an RBridge (sort of a wrong configuration), this port should be explicitly disabled from the TRILL campus.
-On the other hand, when an RBridge receives an LSP or L1CS-LSP with size greater than the link-wide Lz or the campus-wide Sz but not greater than its port MTU size, this LSP should be processed rather than discarded.
+When port MTU size is smaller than the local originatingL1SNPBufferSize of an RBridge (sort of a wrong configuration), this port should be explicitly disabled from the TRILL campus.
+On the other hand, when an RBridge receives an LSP or E-L1CS FS-LSP with size greater than the link-wide Lz or the campuswide Sz but not greater than its port MTU size, this LSP should be processed normally and not discarded.
 If the size of an LSP is greater than the MTU size of a port over which it is to be propagated, no attempt shall be made to propagate this LSP over the port and an LSPTooLargeToPropagate alarm shall be generated [ISIS].